buildpacks/rfcs/text/0006-app-layer-metadata-source.md

 # What it is
 [what-it-is]: #what-it-is

 This feature adds additional metadata to the image manifest.
-It introduces two new properties related to the App layer.
-These properties are the uri and ref of the source.
+It introduces three new properties related to the App layer.
+These properties are the uri, branch and ref of the source.

 It is proposed that these properties would be added as children of `Config.Labels."io.buildpacks.app.metadata"`.

-We propose `source.uri` and `source.ref` properties.
+We propose `source.uri`, `source.branch` and `source.ref` properties.

 Example:
 ```
 {
   Config: {
     Labels: {
-      "io.buildpacks.app.metadata":"{\"source\":{\"uri\":\"https://github.com/buildpack/rfcs.git\", \"ref\":\"a33a985597b04c36aeefd6b17c4ef593adb5dc01\"}}"
+      "io.buildpacks.app.metadata":"{\"source\":{\"uri\":\"https://github.com/buildpack/rfcs.git\", \"branch\":\"master\", \"ref\":\"a33a985597b04c36aeefd6b17c4ef593adb5dc01\"}}"
     }
   }
 }